 - Placemaking – Community Context and Design Excellence

-- Cutting-edge curriculum guided by industry faculty.
+- Cutting-edge curriculum rooted in practice and guided by industry faculty.

 - Learn to creatively invigorate urban communities—architecturally, environmentally and fiscally.